 Maryland Divorce Law Lawyers

 When an unmarried couple, who has been together for a significant amount of time, decides to end their relationship, they must divide their shared property as well.
 It is therefore important for unmarried couples to consult with divorce lawyers Rockville, MD residents trust when they go their separate ways.
-Although unmarried couples do not need to formally file for divorce, they benefit from working with experienced Maryland divorce law lawyers in regards to property division, child custody, pet custody, child support, and related matters.
-Without experienced guidance from the team at the Law Office of Daniel Wright, you may not receive the separation “settlement” that you deserve.
+Although unmarried couples do not need to formally file for divorce, they benefit from working with experienced Maryland divorce law lawyers in regard to property division, child custody, pet custody, child support, and related matters.
+Without experienced guidance from the team at the Law Office of Daniel J. Wright, you may not receive the separation “settlement” that you deserve.
 When appropriate and allowed by law, the division of property between unmarried partners may include so-called palimony payments.
 Palimony functions much like alimony does.
 Payments are either agreed upon by the couple or ordered by the court and are made over time.
 And just as spousal support orders are, palimony payments are subject to modifications under certain circumstances.
 For example, if the individual receiving palimony decides to marry, the individual paying palimony will likely be granted legal permission to halt future payments.

 It is usually more difficult to secure palimony payments than alimony payments, simply because there is not as much law governing the property division of unmarried couples as there is the property division of married couples.
 This is one of the reasons why it is important to connect with experienced Maryland divorce law lawyers if you and your cohabiting unmarried partner are no longer romantically involved.
 However, courts are increasingly inclined to recognize the rights of unmarried couples in this way.
 As the number of Americans choosing to cohabitate continues to skyrocket, this area of law is almost certainly going to continue evolving as well.